justinamiller/DotNet-Coding-Guidelines/README.md

 This is to easily differentiate between local and global identifiers/variables.

-### Tip #28

-👍 Do declare all member variables and fields at the top of a class, with static fields at the very top:
+### Do declare all member variables and fields at the top of a class, with static fields at the very top:

 ```
 private static string _externalIdType;